Derived Palintiple Families and Their Palinomials: Introduction

-Additionally, this paper further develops the topic of palinomials introduced in \cite{holt} revealing a more intimate relationship between the digits of $(n,b)$-palintiples and the roots of their palinomials when $Y(n,b)$ is isomorphic $Y(9,10)$.
-These results have implications for palinomials induced by palintiples derived from $(n,b)$-palintiples such that $Y(n,b)$ is isomorphic to either $Y(9,10)$ or a complete graph.
+Additionally, this paper further develops the topic of palinomials introduced in \cite{holt}, revealing a more intimate relationship between the digits of $(n,b)$-palintiples and the roots of their palinomials when $Y(n,b)$ is either 1089 or complete.
+These results have implications for palinomials induced by palintiples derived from $(n,b)$-palintiples such that $Y(n,b)$ is a 1089 graph or a complete graph.